taylorthurlow/interaktor/README.md

 end
 ```

-# All documentation below this line has not been updated to reflect the fork from Interactor.

 ## Kinds of interaktors

-There are two kinds of interaktors built into the Interaktor library: basic
-interaktors and organizers.
+There are two kinds of interaktors built into the Interaktor library: basic interaktors and organizers.

 ### Interaktors